lyndskg/delivery-or-nah/README2.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

+[//]: # (Three backticks are used in Markdown to indicate a code block.
+A pair is used around the code, but a backtick is required to backtick the backtick.)

 This is an example of how to list things you need to use the software and how to install them.
 * npm